sophiacanja/CS320-SentenceSeparator/README.md

 in numerical order.
 The one, long compound sentence is now numerous simple sentences.

 Example Outcome: Using file - sentences.txt

-Enter file name: sentences.txt
-Contents of File:
-My name is Sophia, but I am known as Soph, and I love to go to the gym, for the gym helps me de-stress.

 1 :  My name is Sophia.
 2 :  I am known as Soph.